Brijesh-Upadhaya/IDEs-testing/_episodes/08-hands-on.md

 project in this exercise is designed to be a barebones minimal of an open source project.

-## Check out repository and set up prerequisites
+## Fork and clone repository and set up prerequisites

-Clone the project at https://github.com/coderefinery/cr-ide-test .
+Fork the project at https://github.com/coderefinery/cr-ide-test to your own GitHub account.

 Either use the [VirtualEnv [7]]({{site.baseurl}}/03-features/#virtualenv-7) feature to create a virtual enviroment or just install the libraries needed in